 Fundraising For Charity By Face Painting

-A face painting stall is a good thing to have at a charity fun day where there will be children.
+A face painting stall is a good thing to have at a charity fun day when there will be children attending.
 You don’t have to be a pro – I have done face painting at a charity fundraiser.
 I can tell you though, if the stall is popular, it is very hard work!